space-physics/zakharov/README.md

 Originally authored by Hassanali Akbari as part of his PhD work.

-Michael Hirsch converted to Fortran 2008, and works with `gfortran`, `ifort`, `flang` and other Fortran compilers on any operating system and computer.

-The procedure to use this program is as follows:

-1. Build the Fortran code
-2.  run the simulation
-3.  plot with Matlab
+Michael Hirsch converted to Fortran.

 ## Build